Prichinga91/MY-DATA-CLEANING-CHALLENGE/README.md

 # MY-DATA-CLEANING-CHALLENGE
-This is a run through of a Data Cleaning Challenge to enable data analysts keep their skills in check
+This is a run through of a Data Cleaning Challenge conducted to help me keep my skills in check.
+I have enjoyed working on this project.
+Your comments will be highly appreciated.